Skip to Content

 How Long To Cook Chili

-If you want chili hot, you should simmer it for about 20 minutes or until heated thoroughly.
+If you want chili hot, simmer it for about 20 minutes or until heated thoroughly.
 If you want milder chili, you can simmer it for 45 minutes.
 Cooking chili on the stove takes less time than cooking in the oven.
-Similarly, cooking with ground meat takes less time than the cubed meat.
+Similarly, cooking with ground meat takes less time than cubed meat.

 By the way, if you’re interested Can Jam Go Bad, check out my article on that.